 There are prop rooms where you can take a close-up look at look at the elaborate props used in the Harry Potter movies.
 There are almost 2,000 potion jars and memory vials, all with labels hand-designed by the Graphics Department.
 You can also see Weasleys’ Wizard Wheezes, which took 3 months to build and was intended to look as much as possible as a real 18th-century storefront.

 If you have an interest in the making of movies, you will enjoy other parts of the studio as well.
 The Special and Visual Effects section reveals how some of the more incredible scenes were created, including how Harry and his friends were made invisible by the Invisibility Cloak and how they appeared to fly!
 Even more captivating is the Creature Effects section, where you can learn how the magical creatures in the Harry Potter films were created and brought to life.

-A visit to the Studio provides a magical and educational experience for adults and children alike.
+A visit to the Making of Harry Potter Studio provides a magical and educational experience for adults and children alike.
 If you are looking for a fun relaxing day trip near London, this is a great option for the whole family!